The Iranian Left and Tudeh Communist Party

 Introduction

 These are often former or active members of the Iranian Communist party or Tudeh (Masses) which was almost from the outset, pro-Moscow and under the direction of the former Soviet Union.
 Other (former or current) leftists who were not under Moscow’s direct control can also be put into this general category.
-As wil be seen further below, many Iranian pan-Turk writers originate in the Iranian left and Tudeh or movements inspited by these.
+As will be seen further below, two broad groups of Iranian Persophobics originate within the Iranian left/Tudeh movements:

 In the overall ideological sense, the broad spectrum of the left is very much a product of the Communist party of the former Soviet Union in that it is anti-national, and internationalist.
-Communism of ocurse is very much a descedant of the writings of Karl Marx.
+Communism is of course derived from the writings of Karl Marx (1818-1883).

-1) By no means were all leftists intending to serve Soviet and/pr Persophobic interests.
+1) By no means were all leftists intending to serve Soviet and/or Persophobic interests.
 Many were intellectuals who wanted to find a way to address the injustices prevalent in Iranian society and politics.

 2) Many members of the Left and Tudeh left these organizations when they realized that these entities were pandering to the geopolitical goals of the Communists of the Soviet Union.